eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 - No strict requirements needed
 - Can be developed by one or multiple teams
 - Easy deployment

 Negative consequences:

-- Initial creation of outbound connectors can take a bit more planning time
+- Might lead to performance problems, but this is unknown

 ### Alternatives

 Alternatively, EDDIE could have been realised via a microserivce or service-oriented architecture.
-This would have required way more planning, good defined requirements, and multiple teams that take ownership of the different microservices.
+This would have required way more planning, well-defined requirements, and multiple teams that take ownership of the different microservices.
 Furthermore, microservice architectures are often used for organisational purposes and less for technical reasons, which was not given for EDDIE.
 Using a microservice architecture before scaling issues and strict requirements are known is usually considered an anti-pattern.